barrettbp/tasklist/replit.md

 This is a full-stack Pomodoro timer application built with React frontend and Express backend.
 The application allows users to create and manage tasks with custom durations, run timer sessions, and track their productivity.
 It features a modern iOS-inspired design using Tailwind CSS and shadcn/ui components.

+## Recent Changes

+- **Automatic 5-minute intervals**: Each task now automatically generates a 5-minute break interval
+- **Default 25-minute duration**: New tasks default to 25 minutes if no duration is specified
+- **Push notifications**: macOS notifications for task completion and next task start
+- **Enhanced task display**: Fixed text wrapping in timer display and visual distinction for break intervals
+- **Improved UX**: Tasks and breaks are visually distinguished with color coding

 ## User Preferences

 Preferred communication style: Simple, everyday language.